bugwatch753/engineering/README.md

 [![Check](https://github.com/ably/engineering/actions/workflows/check.yaml/badge.svg)](https://github.com/ably/engineering/actions/workflows/check.yaml)

-This repository is owned by the Engineering team at Ably as our new, open home for communicating our ways of working.
+This repository is owned by the Engineering team at Ably as our new, open home for communicating our ways of workingg.

 ## Contents